Structure, business and supply chain

 Volvo Group Code of Conduct

-Zero tolerance against forced labor and child labor has been part of the Volvo Group Code of Conduct since 2003.
-The current version of the Volvo Group Code of Conduct, sets out our zero tolerance approach to all forms of modern slavery.
-Practices that constitute forced labor, including debt bondage, human trafficking and other forms of modern slavery, are not accepted in any part of the Volvo Group.
-The Code of Conduct includes examples of modern slavery related practices such as confiscation of identity papers or passports, withholding of wages, not conferring an official employment status, subjecting someone to physical and sexual violence, debt bondage, imposing excessive recruitment fees, and restriction of movement.
-The Volvo Group Code of Conduct is publicly available on volvogroup.com.
+Non-tolerance of forced labour and child labour has been part of the Volvo Group Code of Conduct since 2003.
+The Code of Conduct applies to everyone who works on Volvo Group’s behalf, including full- and part-time employees, consultants, temporary staff, and senior management.
+The current version of the Volvo Group Code of Conduct states that we do not tolerate any forms of modern slavery.
+Practices that constitute forced labour, including debt bondage, human trafficking and other forms of modern slavery, are not accepted in any part of the Volvo Group.
+The Code of Conduct includes examples of modern slavery related practices such as confiscation of identity papers or passports, withholding of wages, not conferring an official employment status, subjecting someone to physical and sexual violence, debt bondage, imposing excessive recruitment fees, and restricting people’s freedom of movement.
+The Volvo Group Code of Conduct is publicly available on www.volvogroup.com.

 Supplier Code of Conduct

-Since 1996, our Sustainable Purchasing Program has consistently increased supplier requirements on environmental performance, business ethics and human rights.
-In 2019 a new Supplier Code of Conduct was launched and suppliers should commit contractually to comply with the Supplier Code of Conduct.
-The Supplier Code of Conduct sets out that the Volvo Group adopts a zero tolerance approach to all forms of modern slavery in its supply chain, including but not limited to forced, bonded or compulsory labor and human trafficking.
+Since 1996, our Responsible Purchasing Program has consistently increased supplier requirements on environmental performance, business ethics and human rights.
+In 2019, a new Supplier Code of Conduct was launched, and suppliers are required to commit contractually to comply with the Supplier Code of Conduct.
+The Supplier Code of Conduct states that the Volvo Group does not tolerate any forms of modern slavery or forced labour in its supply chain, including but not limited to forced, bonded or compulsory labour and human trafficking.
 It is further stated that suppliers and their recruitment agencies may not engage in or tolerate, restrictions of movement, excessive recruitment fees, confiscation of identity documents and/or passports, withholding of wages, abusive working conditions, debt bondage, violence or any other kind of exploitation or abuse.

 Suppliers are required by the Supplier Code of Conduct to ensure that their own organization and its direct suppliers comply with the Supplier Code of Conduct’s minimum requirements.
-It is further stated that suppliers are expected to perform human rights due diligence of their supply chains and suppliers are encouraged to work proactively in their supply chains beyond direct suppliers to implement standards that correspond to the standards of the Supplier Code of Conduct.
-The Supplier Code of Conduct is publicly available at volvogroup.com.
+It is further stated that suppliers are expected to perform human rights due diligence of their supply chains, and suppliers are encouraged to work proactively in their supply chains beyond direct suppliers to implement standards that correspond to the standards of the Supplier Code of Conduct.
+The Supplier Code of Conduct is implemented through self-assessments and supplier audits as part of our Responsible Purchasing Program (see below).
+The Supplier Code of Conduct is publicly available at www.volvogroup.com.

 Risk assessment, due diligence and effectiveness

-Modern slavery, including forced labor and human trafficking, may materialize not only in our own organization and operations, but also through our business relationships and in other parts of our value chain.
-Modern slavery related risks are assessed within the framework of the Human Rights reviews undertaken in relation to our own operations and through our Sustainable Purchasing Program (see below).
-In these reviews we prioritize the countries and segments where we believe that we have the highest risks for adverse human rights impacts.
+Modern slavery, including forced labour and human trafficking, may materialize not only in our own organization and operations, but also through our business relationships and in other parts of our value chain.
+Modern slavery related risks are assessed within the framework of the Human Rights reviews undertaken in relation to our own operations and through our Responsible Purchasing Program (see below).
+In these reviews we prioritize the countries and segments where we believe that we have the highest risks for adverse human rights impacts, using for example credible third party service providers to provide input on modern slavery risks country-by-country throughout the world, with increased risks being noted in for example certain countries in Africa and Asia, the Middle East and South America.

 Own Operations - Human Rights reviews

-Based on our risk-based approach in the prioritization of the Human Rights reviews of our own operations, we are gradually performing Human Right reviews across our own operations.
-These also cover on-site service providers.
+Based on our risk-based approach in the prioritization of the Human Rights reviews of our own operations, we have been in recent years, and intend to continue, gradually performing Human Rights reviews across our own operations.
+These reviews also cover on-site service providers.
+It typically involves desktop reviews of country and sector human rights risks, self-assessments and in-person workshops with the local management and human resources personnel, in-person discussions with employees, on-site service providers and their employees, union representatives and also, if relevant, potential in-person discussions with other stakeholders.
+It is adapted to reflect the needs and risks of the country being reviewed.
 Following each Human Rights review, action plans for identified improvement areas are created with clear ownership and anchoring with the local management team.
-The results of the Human Rights reviews and the action plans are shared with selected members of the Volvo Group Executive Board (from now on the Human Rights Board) and followed up on a regular basis.
+The results of the Human Rights reviews and the action plans are shared with the Human Rights Board and followed up on a regular basis.

 Suppliers – Sustainable Purchasing Program

-During 2019 an updated and improved Sustainable Purchasing Program has been implemented, which in addition to the launch of our new Supplier Code of Conduct and trainings (see below) includes various due diligence activities in relation to our suppliers:
+In 2019, an updated and improved Responsible Purchasing Program was implemented, which in addition to the launch of our new Supplier Code of Conduct and trainings (see below) includes various due diligence activities in relation to our suppliers:

 - Sustainability Audits: As part of the supplier selection process, new suppliers above a certain spend in high risk countries and segments are to be assessed through on-site sustainability audits.
-Further, sustainability audits of existing suppliers are made of selected suppliers in connection with the Human Rights reviews of our own operations and on an ad hoc basis if a specific need is identified.
-During sustainability audits, suppliers’ facilities are visited by trained Volvo Group personnel to assess, among other aspects, labor rights, working conditions, health and safety, and modern slavery related risks.
+Further, sustainability audits of existing suppliers are performed when deemed necessary due to risk indications from internal or external sources.
+During sustainability audits, suppliers’ facilities are visited by trained Volvo Group personnel to assess, among other aspects, labour rights, working conditions, health and safety, and modern slavery related risks.

 In addition to our own manufacturing entities, the Volvo Group collaborates with truck assembly partners and bus body builders, some of which are located in high risk countries from a human rights perspective.
-In 2019, we performed an onsite review and engaged in dialogue focusing on the employment conditions of workers for two truck assembly partners in Malaysia.
-We identified development areas related to the employment of foreign migrant workers.
-Our business partners have initiated action plans and at the same time, we are further considering how to strengthen our contractual terms and overall due diligence on corporate responsibility and human rights at truck assembly partners and bus body builders.
+In 2020, we have continued our work to strengthen our contractual terms with assembly partners and bus body builders and are further considering how to strengthen our overall due diligence on corporate responsibility and human rights in this area.

 Training and capacity building

-Volvo has an e-learning for all Volvo Group staff working with suppliers, outlining the concept of sustainable purchasing.
-Further, during 2019, the Volvo Group has conducted various trainings on more detailed Sustainability topics connected to specific segments and connected risks.
+Volvo has an e-learning program for all Volvo Group staff working with suppliers, outlining the concept of responsible purchasing.
+Further, during 2020, the Volvo Group conducted various internal trainings on more detailed sustainability topics connected to specific segments and connected risks.

-During 2019, the Volvo Group continued as a Lead Partner in DRIVE Sustainability.
+During 2020, the Volvo Group continued as a Lead Partner in DRIVE Sustainability.
 DRIVE Sustainability is a global network with the mission to drive sustainability in the supply chains of the automotive industry.
 We believe that a joint industry approach is one of the best ways to drive sustainability in our supply chains.
-One example is the Responsible Trucking project, which was initiated by CSR Europe/DRIVE Sustainability during 2019 and aims to improve social standards in road transport logistics.
-This is done together with other OEMs, transport companies and consumer goods companies.

-During 2019, Volvo Group continued its membership with the Responsible Minerals Initiative (RMI), an organization which holds valuable knowledge within the mining industry and provides important tools used within our Sustainable Minerals Program.
+During 2020, Volvo Group continued its membership with the Responsible Minerals Initiative (RMI), an organization which holds valuable knowledge within the mining industry and provides important tools used within our Sustainable Minerals Program